 Your heart may swell with love when you watch your baby sleeping.
-She looks so sweet and innocent.
-Your heart may race however, when you can’t get her to stay asleep all night or at times when you really want her to.
+They look so sweet and innocent.
+Your heart may race, though, when you can’t get them to stay asleep all night or at times when you really want them to nap or sleep.

 Understand Your Baby's Sleep Needs

-During the first 2 months, your newborn's need to eat overrules her need to sleep.
-She may feed almost every 2 hours if you're breastfeeding, and possibly a little less often if you bottle-feed.
+During the first 2 months, your newborn's need to eat overrules their need to sleep.
+They may feed almost every 2 hours if you're breastfeeding, and possibly a little less often if you bottle-feed.

 Your baby may sleep from 10 to 18 hours a day, sometimes for 3 to 4 hours at a time.
 But babies don’t know the difference between day and night.
 So they sleep with no regard for what time it is.
 That means your baby’s wide-awake time may be from 1 a.m. to 5 a.m.

 By 3 to 6 months, many babies are able to sleep for a stretch of 6 hours.
 But just as you think your baby is getting into a nice routine -- usually between 6 and 9 months -- normal developmental stages can throw things off.
 For instance, when your baby begins to associate bedtime with being left alone, they may start crying just to keep you around.

 A study of 405 mothers -- with infants between 7 months and 36 months old -- showed that babies who followed a nightly bedtime routine went to sleep easier, slept better, and cried out in the middle of the night less often.